Sunbury, Pennsylvania: Primary and Secondary Education

+Higher Education

 Libraries

-The Degenstein Community Library at 40 South Fifth Street provides print, video, microfilm, and online resources.
+The Degenstein Community Library at 40 South Fifth Street provides books, DVDs, internet access, educational classes, summer reading, and adult programs.
+The Degenstein Community Library was awarded a Gold Star from the Pennsylvania Library Association in 2018 for its participation in the PA Forward Star Library program.
+The library has maintained its gold star for the past 5 years.

 The Northumberland County Historical Society maintains the Charlotte Darrah Walter Genealogical Library.
 It contains material on local history along with thousands of records of early families from Northumberland County and surrounding counties.
 Access to records is on a fee basis.
 The permanent exhibits deal with the site in prehistoric times, at the time of the Moravian Mission and blacksmith shop, and Fort Augusta during the French and Indian War and later under the Americans, during the Revolutionary War.

 Media

 The local newspaper is The Daily Item.
 There are a variety of local radio stations, including the all news/sports channel WKOK 1070 kHz AM, the Big Country Radio Network (WLGL 92.3 FM, WQBG 100.5 FM, and WWBE 98.3 FM) and WFYY Y106.5 FM and 94.1 WQKX.